 With around 134,000 commercial farms operating across Australia, it’s likely you’ve considered a life on this wide brown land of ours.
-What you probably haven’t thought about is how banks actually approve farm loans.

 Whether you’re investing or running the business yourself, farms or income producing rural properties are considered to be specialised commercial properties.

 With the right help, you can borrow the amount you need with your farm loan and grow your dream agribusiness.

 - Borrow up to 60-70% of the property value.

 - Borrow up to 100% with a commercial property guarantor loan.

 - Loans over $5,000,000 are assessed on a case by case basis.

 - The bank will generally require a business plan and profit forecasting for the farm.